iliasbartolini/fake-rest-smtp-mail-server/README.md

 ]%
 ```

-You can filter results using regular expressions with the 'from' and 'to' parameters
+You can filter results using Java regular expressions with the 'from' and 'to' parameters
 ```
 >curl 'http://127.0.0.1:2526/fakemail/alll?from=^ilias.bartolini@.*'
 >curl 'http://127.0.0.1:2526/fakemail/all?to=.*@example.com$'